hdShang/arxiv-daily/docs/cs-RO/2025-11-08/papers/251105889v1-from-words-to-safety-language-conditioned-safety-filtering-for-robot.md

 ---
 layout: default
-title: From Words to Safety: Language-Conditioned Safety Filtering for Robot Navigation
+title: "From Words to Safety: Language-Conditioned Safety Filtering for Robot Navigation"
 ---

 # From Words to Safety: Language-Conditioned Safety Filtering for Robot Navigation